mjoe67886/ai-agents-create-blender-scripts/README.md

 📌 Auto-Update System (Notifies you of new updates at startup and allows you to install them with one click)

-✅ Try Our Flagship Add-on for 500+ More Features!
+✅ Try Our Flagship Add-on for 500++ More Features!

 📌 This script generator is just one feature pulled from our full FAST Animation Studio Tools add-on, which includes over 500 workflow optimizations for Blender.

 📌 FAST Animation Studio Tools: 🌎 https://fast-blender-add-ons.com/fast-animation-studio-tools-2/

-📌 Improves Everything in Blender (Literally...We can prove it!!)
+📌 Improves Everything in Blender (Literally...)
 Lighting, Cameras, Animation, Transforms, Edit Mode, Keying and More!

-📌 Includes This AI Script Generator & 500+ Additional Operators
+📌 Includes This A.I.
+Script Generator & 500+ Additional Operators

-📌 Check out our full add-on here: FAST Animation Studio Tools: https://fast-blender-add-ons.com/fast-animation-studio-tools-2/
+📌 Check it out here: FAST Animation Studio Tools: https://fast-blender-add-ons.com/fast-animation-studio-tools-2/

 ✅ Need Help or Have a Feature Request?